RedHat-EMEA-SSA-Team/hetzner-ocp/README.md

 Use below commands to copy SSH key to all VMs.
 Password for all hosts is `p`.

-Before executing this playbook, clean all old ssl indentities from file `/root/.ssh/known_hosts` by removing it.
+Before executing this playbook, clean all old ssl identities from file `/root/.ssh/known_hosts` by removing it.

 ```
 [root@CentOS-73-64-minimal hetzner-ocp]# export ANSIBLE_HOST_KEY_CHECKING=False